samtekinc/CIS-hardening-macOS-BigSur/README.md

 ### Installing Ansible
 To run Ansible playbooks, Ansible must be installed.
 Install Ansible for your desired OS [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#).

+### Update Organization-defined Values
+The `vars/org.yml` file contains default values derived from the CIS Benchmark, but they can be updated in this file to values that have been defined for the organization.

 ### Executing Playbooks
 To run both Level 1 and Level 2 hardening tasks: